What Is an Electric Actuator Valve

 Rotary Electric Valve Actuators

 Actuators for electric rotary valves rotate components using electromagnetic power from a motor.
 Frequently, they provide control and indexing capabilities to permit multiple pauses at multiple positions along strokes.
-Rotary electric valve actuators consist of an electrical motor, an electric enclosure, reduction gearing, a drive coupling between the valve stem and final drive gear, and travel-limiting devices.
+Rotary electric valve actuators comprise an electrical motor, an electric enclosure, reduction gearing, a drive coupling between the valve stem and the final drive gear, and travel-limiting devices.
 Either a circular shaft or a table may serve as the rotational element.
 Keyways are a common feature of circular shafts.

 • Actuator torque – Actuator torque, the force that turns the axis, is calculated by multiplying the applied force by the distance between the pivot point and the end at which the force is given.